-The flavour of blueberries should definitely be enjoyed year-round!
-Depending on whether you’re preparing blueberries in a pie or simply eating them out of hand, their flavour ranges from mildly sweet to super sweet!
+The flavour of blueberries should, and can, definitely be enjoyed year-round.
+Depending on whether you’re preparing blueberries in a pie or simply eating them out of hand, their flavour ranges from mildly to super sweet.
 These little berries also contribute to our well being with their vitamin C, antioxidants and fibre.

 The main difference between wild and cultivated blueberries is found in their size: cultivated blueberries are typically larger than wild blueberries.
 Which means, since most of a blueberry’s antioxidants and other health benefits are found in the skin, per cup there will be more skin of wild blueberries than cultivated ones, due to their size.

-Both varieties of blueberries are delicious and healthy!
-We love to take advantage of the short season of wild blueberries and enthusiastically devour them in the summer, we also are happy to enjoy the cultivated ones all year round.
+While we love to take advantage of the short season of wild blueberries and enthusiastically devour them in the summer, we also are happy to enjoy the cultivated ones year round.

 How To Select and Store Blueberries

 Choose blueberries that are firm and have a lively, uniform blue colour.
 Avoid berries that are dull in colour or soft and watery in texture (as the presence of moisture will cause them to decay).

 Give the container a shake to see whether the berries move freely.
-If they don’t, this may be a sign that they are soft and damaged or moldy.
+If they don’t, this may be a sign that they are soft and damaged, or worse, moldy.

 Store ripe blueberries in a covered container in the refrigerator.
 Here, they will keep for up to three days.
 If kept out at room temperature for more than a day, the berries may spoil.

-Blueberries are extremely easy to freeze and store for later use!
-Buy them in abundance in the summer and freeze them for a batch of Sunday blueberry pancakes every now and then.
+Blueberries are extremely easy to freeze and store for future use.
+To do so, buy them in abundance in the summer and freeze them for a batch of Sunday blueberry pancakes or to stuff into muffins throughout the year.
 To freeze, wash blueberries and remove any stems and spoiled blueberries.
 Arrange on a clean tea towel to gently blot dry.
 Transfer to a lined baking sheet and flash freeze the cleaned and dried blueberries until frozen.
 Transfer to an airtight container and use within 8 months.